 Do You Need to Protect Your Invention?

 With this change in patent law, protecting your invention as soon as possible is key.
 Whether you want to file a provisional patent application in order to test your invention’s market, or file a regular patent application right away, you’ll need assistance getting the protection you need.

-When you need to streamline the process and give your invention the best possible protection, call Phoenix patent lawyer Steven Laureanti today.
-He’ll help you decide what options are best for your product, and the ideal way to protect your intellectual assets.
+When you need to streamline the process and give your invention the best possible protection, call the JacksonWhite intellectual property law team.
+They will help you decide what options are best for your product, and the ideal way to protect your intellectual assets.

 Call JacksonWhite at (480) 464-1111 to discuss your Intellectual Property case today.